iiiatthew/c1-tf-ap-automation-clean/deployment_and_testing_guide.md

    - Select your desired policy
    - Copy the ID from the URL

+4. **Update variables.tf**: Update the relevant placeholders in the variables.tf file with your collected IDs

 ### 3. Generate API Credentials

 Create ConductorOne API credentials:

-1. Navigate to Settings → API Clients
+1. Click your user icon → API Keys
-2. Create a new API client with appropriate permissions
+2. Create credential → fill out form
 3. Save the Client ID and Client Secret securely

-Needed permissions:
-- View Applications
-- View and Manage Access Profiles
-- View and Manage Grant Policies

 ---